SamanFekri/QouteOfDay/README.md

 ------
 Here are some notable events that have occurred in the USA on April 28:

-- **1945**: Italian partisans captured Benito Mussolini, who was trying to escape to Switzerland, and he was executed shortly thereafter.
+- **1945:** Italian partisans capture Mussolini during World War II, leading to his execution and impacting the Allied efforts in Italy.

-- **1967**: Muhammad Ali refused induction into the United States Army and was subsequently stripped of his boxing titles.
+- **1967:** Muhammad Ali refuses induction into the U.S. Army, citing his religious beliefs and opposition to the Vietnam War.

-- **1973**: The first episode of "The Brady Bunch Hour" was aired, marking a notable moment in American television.
+- **1973:** The last American combat troops withdraw from Vietnam as the war transitions to its final phases.

--
+- **1986:** The U
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌱❤️"
+"Believe in yourself and the magic will happen! ✨💪🌈"